 At the following website there are some free online phonics games you can use whilst at home (click here to go to the website).
-Usually you have to pay for most of the games but the website have very kindly opened it up free of charge to parents to help with home schooling.
-To access all the games enter these details;
+Usually you have to pay for most of the games but the website has kindly opened it up free of charge to parents to help with home schooling.
+To access all the games enter these details

 We have been learning Phase 2 and Phase 3 so your child should be able to try any of the games in these sections.

 You should all still have a reading book at home.
 You will have probably already read it however as we are unable to give you a new book at this point it is important to keep reading at home.
 Try and do a little reading everyday.
 Continue reading the book you have even if they have already read it.
 Your child will continue to learn the words as they are rereading the book.
 They will become more confident and improve the skill of sign reading (reading without having to sound out each word).
 Also talk to your child about the book.
 What is happening in the story and why?
 Ask them lots of questions about the book to help with their understanding.
 This can be done with any book you read to them too.
 When you read to your child encourage them to read the words they might know.
 For example short words like cat, mum, in, at.
 Or the tricky words on the list above.
 This will ensure they keep practicing their reading skills whilst not at school.

 I’m sure you have all read your book lots of times now and would love something new.
 Miss Brown has found a book company called Big Cat Collins offering free online reading books.
 Click here- connect collins/school, click on the ‘teacher sign in’ button and fill in the user name and password below.
 Start with the pink books and work your way through.

 For something a bit different to read, here is a link (click here) to some comics that your child can try reading.
 Have a go at reading any of the phase 2 or phase 3 comics.